-- Factors to evaluate and score - Evaluation guidelines to synthesize these factors and to produce a numerical score - A resulting numerical score and rating for that criterion
+- Factors to evaluate and score - Guidelines for integrating these factors to produce a numerical score and rating

-Once a score and rating has been assigned to each criterion, an overall seafood recommendation is developed on additional evaluation guidelines.
-Criteria ratings and the overall recommendation are color-coded to correspond to the categories on the Seafood Watch pocket guide:
+Once a rating has been assigned to each criterion, we develop an overall recommendation.
+Criteria ratings and the overall recommendation are color coded to correspond to the categories on the Seafood Watch pocket guide and online guide:

-Best Choice/Green: Are well managed and caught or farmed in ways that cause little harm to habitats or other wildlife.
+Best Choice/Green: Buy first; they're well managed and caught or farmed responsibly.

-Good Alternative/Yellow: Buy, but be aware there are concerns with how they're caught or farmed.
-Avoid/Red: Take a pass on these for now.
+Good Alternative/Yellow: Buy, but be aware there are concerns with how they're caught, farmed or managed.